shapeforge/Chill/README.md

 * Thibault Tricard [@ThibaultTricard]
 * Cedric Zanni [@czanni]

+Logos:

+* Pierre-Alexandre Hugron

+Acknowledgements:

-Special thanks to the [IceSL devs](https://icesl.loria.fr/about/) and in particular Salim Perchy for his help!
+Special thanks to the [IceSL devs](https://icesl.loria.fr/about/) and in particular Salim Perchy [@ysperchy] for his help!

 ChiLL initial development was supervised by Sylvain Lefebvre [@sylefeb].
 It is inspired by an earlier prototype by Jean Hergel [@jhergel].

-Logos:

-* Pierre-Alexandre Hugron
+Feel free to join us in improving ChiLL!

 External libraries and tools used: